A-T-Team/IOS_BACKUP/README.md

-Contributing
+## Contributing

 Contributions to the Network Device Configuration Backup Tool are welcome and encouraged!
 If you find any issues or have suggestions for improvements, please submit a pull request or create an issue in the GitHub repository.
 For major changes, please open a discussion first to ensure your proposed changes align with the project's goals.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Disclaimer:** This application is provided as-is, without any warranties or guarantees.
+The authors are not responsible for any damages or liabilities that may arise from its use.
+Always ensure proper backups and follow security best practices when working with network devices.